Investigating Unitarity in Presence of Anomalous Couplings: Constraints from Experiments

 Further, adding LHC data provides stringent limits, particularly when the Higgs to two photon decay signal strength is taken into account~\cite{Masso:2012eq}.
-In this reference, the authors study the constraints on the dimension-six operators by analyzing LHC data from Higgs decays $H\to \gamma\gamma $, $H\to WW$ and $H\to ZZ$ channels.
+In this reference, the authors study the constraints on the dimension six operators by analysing LHC data from Higgs decays $H\to \gamma\gamma $, $H\to WW$ and $H\to ZZ$ channels.
 The one parameter bounds on $\e_{WW}\equiv v^2 f_{WW} /\Lambda^2$ and $\e_{BB}\equiv v^2 f_{BB} /\Lambda^2$ from ATLAS and CMS data obtained by them for diphoton channel at 95 \% CL translate into

-Combining the analysis from ATLAS and CMS, we compute the lowest energy scale where unitarity would be violated in the presence of these dimension-six operators.
+Combining the analysis from ATLAS and CMS, we compute the lowest energy scale where unitarity would be violated in the presence of these dimension six operators.
 Taking one operator at a time, the unitarity violation scale becomes $\sim 6\tev$ and $13\tev$ respectively for $f_{WW}/\Lambda^2$ and $f_{BB}/\Lambda^2$.
 We depict the variation of the unitarity violating scale with $\left\vert f_{WW}/\Lambda^2\right\vert$ and $\left\vert f_{BB}/\Lambda^2\right\vert$ in Figure \ref{fig:rts_limit}.
 In this figure, we have considered both these coefficients to vary within the allowed range given by the combined analysis.

-A global fit to the existing LHC and TeVatron data has been performed in Ref.~\cite{Corbett:2012ja} allowing simultaneous determination of the parameters quantifying the Higgs couplings to electroweak gauge bosons and other SM particles.
+A global fit to the existing LHC and Tevatron data has been performed in reference ~\cite{Corbett:2012ja} allowing simultaneous determination of the parameters quantifying the Higgs boson couplings to the electroweak gauge bosons and the other SM particles.
 Using their best fit value 1.5 (-1.6)$\, {\rm TeV}^{-2}$ for $f_{WW}/\Lambda^2$ ($f_{BB}/\Lambda^2$), we observe that unitarity is not violated upto energies $\sim 9\, (19)\tev$.
 Further if the operator $f_{WW}/\Lambda^2$ ($f_{BB}/\Lambda^2$) is allowed to be as large as the largest value of the 90\% CL regions which is 8.2 (7.5)$\, {\rm TeV}^{-2}$ , the unitarity is preserved until $\sim 4\, (9)\tev$.